czmyt/steve/travel-tips.md

 - Vehicle prep.
 - Cycle expendable items.
 - Prefer jackets with zippered pockets.
+- Eat when you can.
+- Sleep when you can.

 Copyright 2024 Stephen Schmidt.
 All rights reserved.